CDCgov/data-exchange-upload/reupload-tool/README.md

 - src - The name of the file to be re-uploaded, including any path prefixes.
 - dest - The name of the file to be re-uploaded under.
 Can be the same name as `src` without the path prefixes.
 - srcaccountid - The unique label or identifier of the storage account where the `src` file is located.
-Available options are `edav` and `routing`.
+Available options are `tus`, edav` and `routing`.

 ### Environment Variables